South Dakota Hunting License: Cost, Requirements & How to Apply

 Do I need hunter education to hunt in South Dakota?

-Can non-residents hunt in South Dakota?
+Can non-residents hunt pheasant in South Dakota?

 What is the deer season in South Dakota?